Holism in science: Anthropology

-Some leading anthropologists disagree, and consider anthropological holism to be an artifact from 19th century social evolutionary thought that inappropriately imposes scientific positivism upon cultural anthropology.
+Some anthropologists disagree, and consider holism to be an artifact from 19th century social evolutionary thought that inappropriately imposes scientific positivism upon cultural anthropology.

-The term "holism" is additionally used within social and cultural anthropology to refer to an analysis of a society as a whole which refuses to break society into component parts.
+The term "holism" is additionally used within social and cultural anthropology to refer to a methodological analysis of a society as a whole, in which component parts are treated as functionally relative to each other.
 One definition says: "as a methodological ideal, holism implies ... that one does not permit oneself to believe that our own established institutional boundaries (e.g. between politics, sexuality, religion, economics) necessarily may be found also in foreign societies."

 Psychology of perception

 A major holist movement in the early twentieth century was gestalt psychology.
 The claim was that perception is not an aggregation of atomic sense data but a field, in which there is a figure and a ground.
 Background has holistic effects on the perceived figure.
 Gestalt psychologists included Wolfgang Koehler, Max Wertheimer, Kurt Koffka.
 Koehler claimed the perceptual fields corresponded to electrical fields in the brain.
 Karl Lashley did experiments with gold foil pieces inserted in monkey brains purporting to show that such fields did not exist.
 However, many of the perceptual illusions and visual phenomena exhibited by the gestaltists were taken over (often without credit) by later perceptual psychologists.
 Gestalt psychology had influence on Fritz Perls' gestalt therapy, although some old-line gestaltists opposed the association with counter-cultural and New Age trends later associated with gestalt therapy.
 Gestalt theory was also influential on phenomenology.
 Aron Gurwitsch wrote on the role of the field of consciousness in gestalt theory in relation to phenomenology.
 Maurice Merleau-Ponty made much use of holistic psychologists such as work of Kurt Goldstein in his "Phenomenology of Perception."